shubhamdutta26/indiamapdata/README.md

 ## Map data

 The geojson files are stored in the data-raw/geojson_files folder.
-These files were read using the `sf` package, joined with state_abbr excel files, and saved as gpkg files in the inst/extdata folder.
-Centroids for the state data were calculated using the `st_centroid` function.
-The district centroids could not be calculated due to an overlap in the data.
+These files were read and appropriately modified using the `create_india_map` function and saved as gpkg files in the inst/extdata folder.
+The centroids were also calculated using the `compute_centroids` function.

 ## Installation